 The required courses can then be purchased individually (which range from $95-235 USD each).
 Courses can also be purchased in bundles for discounted rates.

-Or, students have the option to subscribe to the YS Membership Program ($108/month or $1008/year), which provides access to ALL courses (except for the Sanskrit curriculum).
+Or, students have the option to subscribe to the YS Membership Program ($75/month or $800/year), which provides access to ALL courses (except for the Sanskrit curriculum).